DieselTech/CBL-ReadingLists/README.md

 - If you have any constructive feedback on the data structure, how reading lists are handled, or issues within the reading-lists themselves, please create an issue on Github which clearly explains your thoughts, or join our discord to talk it over.

 ## Creating tools
 - If you have programming abilities there is always some small script that could be useful.
+Join the discord and ask in the #tools channel.